pitchmuc/aepp/docs/fieldGroupManager.md

 Generate a Som instance of the dictionary.
 Helping the manipulation of the dictionary if needed.
 Documentation on [SOM](./som.md)

+### to_pydantic
+Generate a dictionary representing the field group constitution
+Arguments:
+* save : OPTIONAL : If you wish to save the dictionary in a JSON file
+* origin : OPTIONAL : Needed to identify who is calling the method.
+Default is "self".\
+possible kwargs:
+* output_model_type : The model that is outputed, default PydanticV2BaseModel

 ### getDataTypeManager
 Retrieve the Data Type Manager instance of custom data type\
 Argument: